 Handling Guest complaints

-income.
+Complaints must be handled correctly as they can affect the business reputation andincome.
 Guests whose complaints are not handled correctly usually do not return to the

 establishment.